 You can pre-determine how much money your team can raise by selecting the following parameters and using our Calculator function to determine the profitability, all before finalizing your hockey pool.

 In a regular Toronto Maple Leafs NHL season there are approximately 22 Saturday night games.
-We'll use that as a pool parameter.
+We'll use that as the pool parameter.

-If we select 4 clock times per ticket, there will be 1200 / 4 = 300 tickets to be sold.
+If you select 4 clock times per ticket, there will be 1200 / 4 = 300 tickets to be sold.

-If your fundraising organization (eg. Your minor league soccer team) has 15 members, each player is responsible for selling 300 / 15 = 20 tickets.
+If your minor league soccer team has 15 players, each player is responsible for selling 300 / 15 = 20 tickets.

 First Goal = $25